EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

 24) Add a Get method to search for songs, i.e. retrieve songs that fulfill some criteria to the SongsController, and test it with postman using an url such as this one: https://localhost:44300/api/songs/searchsongs?query=L

+Now we will implement paging

+25) Modify the GetAllSongs method of the SongsController